sharbatc/ada2017hw/project/README.md

 * Thinking of the machine learning methods that can be applied to infer about the importance of areas in the brain.

 # Questions for TAs
-* Is there a way to expand the dataset because we probably have less control subjects vis à vis the number of patients.
+* Is there a way to expand the dataset because we probably have less control subjects vis à vis the number of patients?
+* Can we use some cluster to work with the data as it is quite heavy to work with our computers?